hablapps/LensStateIsYourFather/README.md

 }
 ```

+As we can see, `A` refers to the inner state and the effect `M` provides the
+means for accessing and manipulating it.
+Whether `A` conforms the whole state or
+it's just a part of it, it's something that is hidden by `M`, beyond our
+vision at this point.

-As usual, this typeclass comes along with some properties that any instance
+As usual, this typeclass comes along with some laws that any instance should
-should satisfy.
+satisfy.
 We show them here:

 ```Scala
 getGet: get >>= (a1 => get >>= (a2 => point((a1, a2)))) =